 Carragher put in a heroic shift at the back during the final, and somehow managed to be the first player to reach Jerzy Dudek at the end of the shootout despite spending the whole of extra-time battling cramp.

 The defender would go on to stay at his boyhood club until retiring in 2013, making 737 appearances, the second most in Liverpool's history.

 Carragher is probably the most visible member of this team, moving into a highly successful role as a pundit with Sky Sports after his retirement.

 Hyypia spent ten years at Anfield, going down as one of the biggest bargains in club history after his £2.6million move from Willem II in 1999.
-He spent two years at Bayer Leverkusen after leaving Merseyside in 2009, before quickly moving into coaching.
+He played for two years at Bayer Leverkusen after leaving Merseyside in 2009, before quickly moving into coaching.

 He spent two years in charge of Leverkusen from 2012-2014, before unsuccessful stints at both Brighton and FC Zürich.
-He has mainly been out of the public eye since his last managerial gig in 2015, although he did take part in the Sean Cox charity match at the Aviva in April of last year.
+He has mainly been out of the public eye since his last managerial gig in 2015, although he did take part in the Sean Cox charity match at the Aviva Stadium a couple of years back.

 He put in a decent performance by all accounts...

 Often pointed at as one of the worst players to win a Champions League medal in many a year, Traore actually played a pivotal part in the final.
 He got a roasting in the first half but his goal line clearance in the second period kept his team in the game.

 Traore lasted one more year at Anfield before moving to Charlton Athletic in 2006.
 He would go on to bounce around a number of different clubs, including the likes of Monaco and Birmingham City, before retiring in 2014.

 He has been an assistant coach at Seattle Sounders since 2016.